ReakingAd/objectshop/README.md

 # objectshop
-get, set a key of a JavaScript Object
+get, set a path key of a JavaScript Object.
+It always return a new Object when you modify a deep key, which is easily used in React.

 # Installation